zoz-salah/My-ML-Journey/README.md

 # ML Roadmap - From Scratch 🚀

-This repository documents my journey learning Machine Learning from mathematical foundations to Neural Networks and NLP.
+This repository documents my journey learning Machine Learning from mathematical foundations to Neural Networks and NLP

 ## Roadmap